eric-ai-lab/MSSBench/README.md

 The deployment of the model can refer to [models](models).
 For proprietary models, please set up your API key first.

-For ablation results, please adjust different values for "setting":
+For results in ablation study (figure 4 in the paper), please adjust different values for "setting", for example:
 ```sh
 python inference.py --mllm gemini --data_root xxx --output_dir xxx --setting qc
 ```